 San Francisco Bay Area Endangered Species Litigation - Center for Biological Diversity v.
 EPA

 EPA and the Center for Biological Diversity have agreed to a revised settlement agreement that amends a 2010 court order establishing a schedule to complete effects determinations for 75 chemicals on 11 endangered or threatened (listed) species in the San Francisco Bay Area.
 EPA has already issued effects determinations for 59 of the 75 pesticides.
-Instead of completing determinations that are limited to the San Francisco Bay Area for the remaining 16 pesticides, EPA and CBD agreed that it would be more efficient and environmentally significant to complete nationwide effects determinations on four pesticides (atrazine, simazine, propazine and glyphosate).
+Instead of completing determinations that are limited to the San Francisco Bay Area for the remaining 16 pesticides, EPA and CBD agreed that it would be more efficient and environmentally significant to complete nationwide effects determinations on four pesticides:

-Under the revised settlement, EPA will complete nationwide effects determinations for atrazine, simazine, propazine and glyphosate.
-The agreement includes schedules for completion of effects determinations and initiation of consultation for the four pesticides by 2020.
+The revised settlement agreement includes schedules for completion of effects determinations and initiation of consultation for the four pesticides by 2020.
 EPA intends to use and build on assessment approaches that are consistent with the April 2013 National Academy of Sciences report recommendations.
-This agreement represents the second set of chemicals, after the initial pilot chemicals (chlorpyrifos, diazinon, malathion, carbaryl and methomyl) to be assessed on a nationwide scale.
+Exit

 As noted, EPA will not be conducting assessments on the 11 San Francisco Bay Area species for the 16 remaining pesticides in the original agreement.
 For those pesticides, the interim measures will remain in effect until EPA completes consultation on atrazine, simazine, propazine and glyphosate.

 On May 30, 2007, the Center for Biological Diversity filed a lawsuit in the United States District Court for the Northern District of California alleging that EPA failed to comply with section 7(a)(2) of the Endangered Species Act in regard to 47 pesticides and 11 listed species in the San Francisco Bay Area (Center for Biological Diversity v.
 EPA, Case No. 07-2794-JCS (N.D.
-Cal.)
-(PDF)) (49 pp, 195.33K, About PDF).
+Cal.).
 Ultimately, 75 pesticides came to be at issue in this case.

 On July 1, 2009, EPA published a Notice in the Federal Register (PDF) (2pp, 139K, About PDF) opening a 15-day comment period on a proposed stipulated injunction to resolve the litigation discussed in the above paragraph.
 EPA published another Federal Register Notice (PDF) (1pp, 132K, About PDF), based on comments received, re-opening the comment period for an additional 30 days from the original closing date, extending the public’s opportunity to comment on the proposed stipulated injunction until August 17, 2009.

-- develop and make available through various means, a brochure (PDF) (2 pp, 5.00MB, About PDF) to inform pesticide users of the Order, the Stipulated Injunction, and the 11 species involved;
+- develop and make available through various means, a brochure to inform pesticide users of the Order, the Stipulated Injunction, and the 11 species involved;

 - mail copies of the Stipulated Injunction to all registrants of the pesticides subject to the Stipulated Injunction;

-- provide to certain retail establishments, shelf tags (PDF) (1 pg, 24K, About PDF) they may use to identify certain pesticides identified in the Stipulated Injunction as “urban use” pesticides;
+- provide to certain retail establishments, shelf tags they may use to identify certain pesticides identified in the Stipulated Injunction as “urban use” pesticides;

 - annually notify certain retail establishments and certain user organizations that the Stipulated Injunction is still in effect and refer them to EPA’s Web site for further information; and